 ***Bio still to come***

-Tracie Shelton’s hometown is in Independence, Kentucky.
-She has a bachelor’s degree from Mount Saint Joseph University and a Master of Nurse Executive Leadership from Northern Kentucky University.
+Tracie Shelton has a bachelor’s degree from Mount Saint Joseph University and a Master of Nurse Executive Leadership from Northern Kentucky University.
 She’s a recipient of the 2018 Mount Saint Joseph Alumni Leadership Award.
 She is a Certified Professional in Healthcare Quality.

 Working at a mission-driven organization aligns with Shelton’s professional and personal goals.
-When not working, she and her husband have a nonprofit, Spear Head Missions, with a focus on being the extension of God’s hand to others.
+When not working, she and her husband have a nonprofit with a focus on being the extension of God’s hand to others.

 As a Nurse Executive, Shelton has more than 15 years of experience in healthcare and related fields.
 Under Network for Hope’s legacy organization, LifeCenter Organ Donor Network, Shelton served as the Chief Administration and Process Improvement Officer.